jahaltom/COVID-19-Quantification/README.md

 ## Prepareing the reference data.
 * Prepare data: Builds a salmon index using the Human transcriptome(GencodeV36), SARS-COV-2 transcriptome (ASM985889v3), and Human EB gene transcripts.
-The Human Genome along with viral decoysand spike-insfrom the Genomic Data Commons were also used with Salmon.
+To increase mapping accuracy, the human genome along with viral decoys and spike-ins from the Genomic Data Commons (GRCh38.d1.vd1) will be used as decoys for Salmon.

 ## Parameters